openlemmy/openlemmy/README.md

 OpenLemmy is an implementation of the upstream [LemmyNet](https://github.com/LemmyNet/) project.

-The purpose of this project is to create a cohesive distribution of Lemmy.
-The intent is to provide easy deployment and customization for any Lemmy instance.
+The purpose of this project is to create an easy to use containerized distribution of Lemmy.
+Easy deployment and customization for any Lemmy instance is our goal.
 Developer documentation and onboarding will be the starting focus of this project.

 ## 📐 OpenLemmy Architecture